 What is homeowners insurance?

-Homeowners insurance is a contractual agreement between an insurance company and an insured, which, in exchange for premium, provides financial protection for risks associated with owning or renting a residence and its contents.
+Homeowners insurance is a contractual agreement between an insurance company and an insured, which, in exchange for a premium, provides financial protection for risks associated with owning or renting a residence and its contents.

 What is the policy?